rom8726/floxy/README.md

 - **Parallel Execution**: Fork/Join patterns for concurrent workflow steps
 - **Error Handling**: Automatic retry mechanisms and failure compensation
 - **SavePoints**: Rollback to specific points in workflow execution
 - **Conditional branching** with Condition steps.
-Smart rollback for parallel flows with condition steps.
+Smart rollback for parallel flows with condition steps
 - **Human-in-the-loop**: Interactive workflow steps that pause execution for human decisions
+- *Cancel\Abort*: Possibility to cancel workflow with rollback to the root step and immediate abort workflow
 - **PostgreSQL Storage**: Persistent workflow state and event logging
 - **Migrations**: Embedded database migrations with `go:embed`